Tex-Mex: Outside the US

-Zarillo Western & Tex Mex restaurant in Tampere, Finland.

-In France, Paris's first Tex-Mex restaurant opened in March 1983.
+Paris's first Tex-Mex restaurant opened in March 1983.
 According to restaurateur Claude Benayoun, business had been slow, but after the 1986 release of the film Betty Blue, which featured characters drinking tequila shots and eating chili con carne, "everything went crazy."
 According to Benayoun, "Betty Blue was like our Easy Rider; it was unbelievably popular in France.
 And after the movie came out, everybody in Paris wanted a shot of tequila and a bowl of chili."

 Tex-Mex became widely introduced in the Nordic countries and the United Kingdom in the early 1990s through brands like Old El Paso and Santa Maria, and very quickly became a staple meal in the Nordics.
 Minor local variations on Tex-Mex in these areas are to use gouda cheese, or to substitute taco shells with stuffed pita breads.
 Previously, Tex-Mex had been sold on a limited scale in Stavanger, Norway since the late 1960s.

 Tex-Mex has also spread to Canada, where it has become as naturalized as in the United States.
 The cuisine is also readily found in Argentina, India, Japan, Mexico, the Netherlands, Thailand, and many other countries.